glenux/glenux/README.md

 ### Hi there 👋

+Hi, I'm a DevSecOps.

+I have 15+ years of experience in networking, embedded systems development, infrastructure managment & quality automation.
+I have also been teaching for over 10+ years.

+Since 2010, I co-founded 4 companies related to networked infrastructure (GNUSIDE/NETCAT), open-hardware (42BRICKS), personal data management (DATA TRANSITION), and code quality (BOLDCODE).
+The last two are still active.

+Since the end of 2020 I am also working on the technical aspects of blockchains and writing a book about it.
+I also address the ethical, social, environmental and political issues that these technologies generate.

 <!--
 **glenux/glenux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.